HSLdevcom/digitransit-site/src/pages/en/developers/index.md

 components such as Mobile friendly user interface, Map tile serving, Geocoding, and various data conversion tools are needed.
 Digitransit platform provides these tools.

+## Registration
+The use of the APIs requires registration and use of API keys.
+[Here's more information](api-registration).

 ## Licensing
 The source code of the platform is dual-licensed under the EUPL v1.2 and AGPLv3 licenses.